src-d/guide/talent/hiring_process.md

 - The interviewing scheduled is decided on Lever by the Talent Manager and collaboration with the leads when necessary to identify the interviewers.

 - In case of rejection, the developer should be notified in person on the day by the lead of the corresponding team on why they were rejected.
 This should be a constructive discussion giving the developer as much insights as possible.

-- If the interviews last for more than one day, the developer might fail at any given day and is informed by the Talent Manager.
+If the interviews last for more than one day, the developer might be rejected at any given day.

 ### Offer